 Upon receipt of a report of domestic violence, dating violence, sexual assault, or stalking, Southern University at New Orleans will provide written notification to students and employees about accommodations available to them, including academic, living, transportation, and working situations.
-The written notification will include information regarding the accommodation options, available assistance in requesting accommodations, and how to request accommodations and protective measures (i.e., the notification will consist of the name and contact information for the individual or office that should be contacted to request the accommodations).
+The written notification will include information regarding the accommodation options, available assistance in requesting accommodations, and how to request accommodations and protective measures (i.e., the notification will include the name and contact information for the individual or office that should be contacted to request the accommodations).

 At the victim's request, and to the extent of the victim's cooperation and consent, University offices will work cooperatively to assist the victim in obtaining accommodations.

-If reasonably available, a victim may be offered changes to academic, living, working, or transportation situations regardless of whether the victim chooses to report it to law enforcement.
-Examples of options for a potential change to the academic situation may be to transfer to a different section of a class, withdraw and take a class at another time if there is no option for moving to a separate section, etc. Potential changes to living situations may include moving to a different room or residence hall.
-Possible changes to work situations may consist of changing working hours.
+If reasonably available, a victim may be offered changes to academic, living, working, or transportation situations regardless of whether the victim chooses to report the crime to law enforcement.

+Examples of options for a potential change to the academic situation may be to transfer to a different section of a class, withdraw and take a class at another time if there is no option for moving to a different section, etc. Potential changes to living situations may include moving to a different room or residence hall.
+Possible changes to work situations may include changing working hours.
 Possible changes in transportation may include having the student or employee park in a different location, assisting the student or employee with a safety escort, etc. Issuance of a full, partial, or modified persona non grata (PNG - barring notice) to the respondent may also be appropriate.

-To request changes to academic, living, transportation, working situations, or protective measures, a victim should:
+To request changes to academic, living, transportation, and/or working situations, or protective measures, a victim should:

-- Students: Contact the Title IX Coordinator or Vice Chancellor of Student Affairs for assistance. - Employees/Faculty: Contact the Office of Human Resources or Vice-Chancellor for Academic Affairs (depending upon employment status).
+Students: Contact the Title IX Coordinator and/or Dean of Students for assistance.
+Employees/Faculty: Contact the Office of Human Resources and/or Vice Chancellor for Academic Affairs' Office (depending upon employment status).

-If the victim wishes to receive assistance in requesting these accommodations, the victim should contact the Title IX Coordinator or the Southern University at New Orleans Police Department.
+If the victim wishes to receive assistance in requesting these accommodations, the victim should contact the Title IX Coordinator and/or the Southern University at New Orleans Police Department.